Special economic zone: History

 The United States has long applied special economic rules to its outlying territories for the purpose of economic development.
 Section 936 corporate tax exemptions for Puerto Rico began with Operation Bootstrap in the 1940s and ended in 2006.
 The federal minimum wage for U.S. territories has in the past been lower than in the states, and as of 2024, American Samoa is still adjusting upward to the nationwide minimum.

 Modern SEZs appeared from the late-1950s in industrial countries.
-The first was in Shannon Airport in County Clare, Ireland.
+The first was the Shannon Free Zone in Shannon Airport, located in County Clare, Ireland.
 Some tax-free jurisdictions such as the Cayman Islands offer technology companies a way to keep their IP offshore in a Special Economic Zone (see Cayman Enterprise City).

 From the 1970s onward, zones providing labour-intensive manufacturing have been established, starting in Latin America and East Asia.
-The first in China, following the Chinese economic reform, was the Shenzhen Special Economic Zone, which encouraged foreign investment and simultaneously accelerated industrialization in this region.
+The first in China, following the Chinese economic reform, was the Shenzhen Special Economic Zone.
+This zone essentially transformed what was a small fishing village into a giant global manufacturing and production hub within a couple of decades.
+This showed the effectiveness of SEZs as an engine of economic growth and served as the model for other zones in China.
+Continuing on, the Shenzhen Special Economic Zone encouraged foreign investment and simultaneously accelerated industrialization in this region.
 These zones attracted investment from multinational corporations and allowed export-oriented Chinese businesses to respond quickly to demand in foreign markets.
 China continues to maintain Special Economic Zones and certain open coastal areas.
 Most of China's SEZs are located in former treaty ports and therefore have symbolic significance in demonstrating a "reversal of fortunes" in China's dealings with foreigners since the century of humiliation.
 Researcher Zongyuan Zoe Liu writes that "[t]he success of these cities as 'red' treaty ports represented another step in China's overall reform and opening-up plan while legitimizing the leadership of the CPC over the Chinese state and people."

 Vietnam established 18 coastal economic zones as part of its industrialization process.
 These included incentives to attract foreign direct investment as well as major investment in worker education and training.

 Numerous African countries have set up SEZs in connection with China, including over the period 1990 to 2018 establishing SEZs in Nigeria (two), Zambia, Djibouti, Kenya, Mauritius, Mauritania, Egypt, and Algeria.
 Generally, the Chinese government takes a hands-off approach, leaving it to Chinese enterprises to work to establish such zones (although it does provide support in the form of grants, loans, and subsidies, including support via the China Africa Development Fund).
 The Forum on China-Africa Cooperation promotes these SEZs heavily.

 As of at least 2024, there is a trend of southeast Asian countries to develop and increase their SEZs.
 Since 2015, Thailand developed ten SEZs.
 As of 2024, Indonesia has 13 SEZs, the Philippines has 12 SEZs, and Cambodia has 31 SEZs.